-MISSION STATEMENT: To collect, preserve, protect and interpret Seminole culture and history - inspiring an appreciation and understanding of the Seminole people.
+MISSION STATEMENT: Celebrate, preserve, and interpret Seminole culture and history.

 We have lost priceless knowledge of our people because we failed to properly document and store these documents.
 Therefore, I believe it is time to develop a museum where we can do these things and share our culture with those who wish to know a little about the Seminole.